-You can have the perfect image, funnel, etc, but if the copy sucks, no one is going to click it.
+You can have the perfect image, funnel, etc., but if the copy sucks, no one is going to click it.

 That’s why today I’m going to show you the foundations of Facebook ad copywriting, Facebook ad copy examples, and more 🙂

-Facebook ad copy guidelines
+Facebook ad copywriting strategies